debsamanta5571-dot/moba-prototype/README.md

 ## Architecture

-Unreal already gives you a pawn, Character Movement, replication, widgets, and cooking.
-The match rules sit on top of that as a small set of C++ types.
-Blueprint doesn't decide whether a swing connected.
+Unreal covers possession, Character Movement, actor replication, Enhanced Input, UMG, `ServerTravel`, and the three cook targets (game, client, and server).
+The C++ layer is the match rules: predicted casts, who counts as an enemy, who can spend gold, when the match unlocks, and how minions and towers pick a target.
+Blueprints supply the data for a kit and a hero: slot classes, montage, damage, icon, mesh, hat, and shop catalog.

 ```
 Session / front-end (host, join, lobby, travel)